aniket98raj/Airbnb-Bookings-Analysis/README.md

 # Airbnb-Bookings-Analysis
-Analyzing the data Airbnb Bookings
+Analyzing the data of Airbnb Bookings